sbilly/tor-bridge-bootstrap/README.md

 * Helps harden the ssh server
 * Gives instructions on what the sysadmin needs to manually do at the end

-UPDATE: This project now has highly experimental FreeBSD support.
+UPDATE: This project now has experimental FreeBSD support.
+It passes the "Works on my machine" test.

 To use it, set up a Debian server, SSH into it, switch to the root user, and: